SerhiiBabii/task-app/README.md

 # Task App

-This small project provide you following opportunity:
+This small project provides you following opportunities:

 - Adding a task;
 - Deleting a task;